vtrongg-dz/vtrongg-dz/README.md

 - 👋 Hi, I’m @vtrongg-dz
-- 👀 I’m interested in learning to play games and code
+- 👀 I’m interested in learning to play games
 - 🌱 I’m currently learning study in grade 9
 - 💞️ I’m looking to collaborate on with information technology companies
 - 📫 How to reach me FB:https://www.facebook.com/profile.php?id=61568287592546